 If you have a client who fits this criteria head to The Queen’s Fund website here.

-Clients have received laptops and desktops that have been refurbished, with Microsoft Windows 10 System and Office 2010 software installed.
+Clients of these agencies have also received laptops and desktops that have been refurbished, with Microsoft Windows 10 System and Office 2010 software installed.

-- our e–waste drop off services were used by more than 300 people
+- ane–waste drop off services were used by loacal business and individuals